 Accepting these changes will make it easier to tackle some emotional stresses you may feel during this time.
 Take time out to analyze what is going on in your life and how you can best manage it.

-Typically, mood changes that accompany hormonal changes are not permanent.
+Typically, mood changes during menopause caused by hormonal changes are not permanent.
 Having said this, if your depression, anxiety, or negative feelings seem to be getting in the way of your relationships or daily life, seek professional help.

 When To Seek Help and the Available Treatment Options